The Warriors (video game): Reception

 "Although, sizewise, the levels are much closer to Manhunt than Grand Theft Auto, there are areas to explore both on the ground and vertically, hidden items, amazing unlockables, and numerous side missions.
 They've also tried to expand the gameplay to incorporate more than just fisticuffs.
 You can engage in all sorts of petty crime, including muggings, stealing car stereos, lockpicking, and tagging graffiti.
 Throw in a little more variety in the form of some cool chase and stealth sequences, and you've got something more than a typical brawler."

 As Game Informer further explained, they stated: "The fighting engine itself is fairly deep, allowing you to pull off some very brutal moves with a modicum of button presses (including some cool co-op maneuvers).
-You’ll definitely feel cool kicking ass as a Warrior, whether hand-to-hand or with any of the numerous weapons.
-However, I found the feel of the combat to be sluggish and chaotic at times, especially when fighting large numbers of enemies.
+You'll definitely feel cool kicking ass as a Warrior, whether hand-to-hand or with any of the numerous weapons.
+However, I found the feel of the combat to be sluggish and chaotic at times, especially when fighting large numbers of enemies."
 He recommended that "turning on the option that makes it stay in split-screen, but even that is hampered by your very narrow field of vision."
 Critics enjoyed the graffiti writing, which is done through an "ingenious mechanic".
-He stated "Although it’s certainly not a masterpiece, The Warriors gets by on style, flair, variety, and simple fun.
-The gameplay – while still enjoyable – isn’t nearly as polished as it could be, the story and the appeal of the world that The Warriors recreates will be enough to pull you through to the end."
+He stated "Although it's certainly not a masterpiece, The Warriors gets by on style, flair, variety, and simple fun.
+The gameplay – while still enjoyable – isn't nearly as polished as it could be, the story and the appeal of the world that The Warriors recreates will be enough to pull you through to the end."

+During the 9th Annual Interactive Achievement Awards, The Warriors received a nomination for "Outstanding Achievement in Soundtrack".

 Lawsuit

-In 2006, Roger Hill, who also played Cyrus in the movie, filed a lawsuit of USD$250,000 ($ when adjusted for inflation) against Take-Two for using his voice and depiction in the game without his permission.
+In 2006, Roger Hill, who played Cyrus in the movie, filed a lawsuit of US$250,000 ($ when adjusted for inflation) against Take-Two for using his voice and depiction in the game without his permission.
 He claimed that it would not have been difficult for Take-Two to pay, since the game made $37 million ($ when adjusted for inflation).

-Other media and cancelled sequel
+Cancelled sequel and other games

-A spiritual sequel was planned by Rockstar, which was to be unrelated to The Warriors.
-The game was to be titled We Are The Mods and was to be set in 1960s England during the mods and rockers brawls.
+A spiritual successor was planned by Rockstar Games, which was to be unrelated to The Warriors.
+The game was to be titled We Are the Mods and was to be set in 1960s England during the mods and rockers brawls.
 However, later in 2009, an arcade game was released entitled The Warriors: Street Brawl, which is a beat 'em up scroller video game created by CXTM and released on Xbox Live Arcade.

-In 2009, Dabel Brothers Productions began a five issue comic book adaption of the film.
-Following that was a four issue mini series entitled The Warriors: Jail Break, which takes place several months after the film's events.
+Legacy

+The Warriors is featured in the book 1001 Video Games You Must Play Before You Die.